 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Mariah Hassert: _ Harvesting the organs of the central nervous organ is challenging.
+It is important for a person to plan a small experiment and be prepared to practice the techniques. __ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Mariah Hassert: __It is important to visually demonstrate this method to allow the experimenter to understand how to harvest the central nervous system organs.
+It is also important to see the level of cell confluency, and the intensity of the viral foci.____(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Introduction of Demonstrator: (Said by you on camera)